AdobeDocs/analytics.en/help/admin/admin/mobile-management.md

 Enabling mobile management activates the mobile solution variables that capture lifecyle and other metrics from mobile applications.

-See [Mobile App Development & AppMeasurement Libraries](../../admin/data-collection/developer.md#concept_0151FC2D93434EE6BB3300D7F1A33E4A) for details on capturing lifecycle metrics in your mobile app.

 This integration between Adobe Analytics and Mobile Services

 * Lets you share your KPI (Key Performance Indicator) data from Mobile Services to Adobe Analytics.